 Children: Children of all ages are welcome.
 The swimming pool is unsupervised and children aged under 14 years should be in the charge of an adult.

 Health: This is a malarial area.

-Communication: There is a good mobile signal and Wi-Fi internet access is available outside reception.
+Communication: There is a good mobile signal and Wi-Fi internet access is available outside reception free of charge.